Florents-Tselai/spat/README.md

 Keys are strings, but values can be strings, lists, sets, hashes or sorted sets.

 With **spat**:
 - Tou don't need to maintain an external caching server.
+This greatly reduces complexity.
-- You can access and CRUD your cache within your SQL queries.
+- You can express powerful logic by embedding data structures like lists and sets in your SQL queries.
-- You can express powerful logic by using data structures like lists and sets in your SQL queries.
+- You can reduce your infrastructure costs by reusing server resources.

 ```sql
 SELECT SPSET('key', 'value');